Skip to content

 Visa

-• Most tourists use a B1/B2 visa.
-Apply early and carry basic documents while traveling.
+Most tourists from India visit the US on a B1/B2 visa.
+Apply early, and carry your basic travel documents with you while traveling.

 Budget planning